derek-knox/Coding-For-Designers/Structure Style Behavior/Style.md

 # Style

-Style, as previously mentioned, is where the building blocks of a structure are adorned with materials and other objects that have aesthetic and/or functional value.
+Style, as previously mentioned, is where the building blocks of a structure are adorned with materials and objects that have aesthetic and/or functional value.
 An adornment allows a specific building block or a group of building blocks to look and/or function identically.
 An adornment may also ensure a building block is truly unique in its look and/or function.
 This creative power is in your hands as the coder.

 These building block adornments are contextual.
 In the context of 2D with the web platform, these adornments are applied via CSS styles (Cascading Style Sheets).
 In the context of 3D and Unity, these adornments are Materials.